IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Next, looping through all structured of the **flux_loop** AoS is required.
 Each array values (Y-axis values) need to be extracted and then together with the previously set time values (X-axis) a new plot can be added to the matplotlib figure.
-Because of the loop this gets repeated until no more AoS arrays are left.
+Because of the loop, this gets repeated until no more AoS arrays are left.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py